In the Bible it is written: “Wherefore tongues are for a sign, not to them that believe, but to them that believe not.” (1Co 14:22)

 Before allowing a supernatural tongue the congregation must also be convinced that a faithful saint is present who is able to accurately translate what is spoken.
 If no translators have yet been established for the given speaker, then this should be done first, prior to allowing the speaker access to the congregation.
 At least three faithful souls who claim that they are able to accurately translate the speaker’s tongue should be validated for that speaker by first asking each of them to translate the speaker blindly in multiple independent trials, with the translators not collaborating, conferring or knowing what the other translator is thinking.
 Their translations should be recorded for analysis and several additional faithful brothers in the congregation should independently verify that all translations from each trial closely match, and confirm that each message is entirely consistent with the written Word of God to the best of their ability.

 Only translators who provide matching translations are qualified to translate for a speaker, and anyone posing as a translator who provides an inconsistent translation in this context, varying from translations given by others of this tongue which are consistent with each other, should never again be allowed to translate anything for the congregation or to address the congregation publicly, ever.
 The same goes for any tongue speaker who openly contradicts the Word of God during any trial run: they are never permitted to use their supposed gift in any public setting of the saints.
-Falsely claiming the ability to speak supernaturally for God, whether by prophecy, tongue or translation, is a crime punishable by death in God’s economy; (Deu 18:20) though in most cultures the church is not permitted to execute such judgments physically, this is a most serious offense in the Body of Christ and should be treated accordingly.
-Any use of such a gift after that must be thoroughly filtered and digested by the brothers prior to being presented to the congregation as a whole.
+Falsely claiming the ability to speak supernaturally for God, whether by prophecy, tongue or translation, is a crime punishable by death in God’s economy (De 18:20); though in most cultures the church is not permitted to execute such judgments physically, this is a most serious offense in the Body of Christ and should be treated accordingly.

 Then, after establishing that the speaker’s tongue can be accurately and faithfully translated, the speaker should be allowed to speak to the congregation in their supernatural tongue.
 The message should then be translated and interpreted by the validated translators who are present, and they must all be in complete agreement on the translation.
 If they are not in complete agreement then the translated message should not be given to the saints and the validation process should be repeated.